 Hello and welcome to my personal page!
 My name is Michal Válka and you might know me under my nickname Warxim.

-I am software engineer and cyber security specialist from Brno (Czech Republic), where I currently work as a software engineer at Avast.
+I am software engineer and cyber security specialist from Brno (Czech Republic), where I currently work as a Senior Software Engineer at SentinelOne.
 In addition to that I enjoy digital painting, playing guitar and studying German.

 If you have any questions, do not hesistate to contact me using the contact form at the end of this page.